errorexists/Getting-Started-With-OpenCore/README.md

 * USB formatted as MacOS Journaled with GUID partition map.
 This is to test opencore without overwriting your working Clover.
 * Knowledge of how a hackintosh works and what files yours requires.
 * A working Hackintosh to test on.
+* Time and patience.
+Without these, you are wasting your effort.

 # Creating the USB